TylerAlvarado/tyler.alvarado.github.io/_posts/2022-10-04-order-list-email-automation.md

 mail()
 ```
 Lastly, as a Mac user, I utilized Automator, an app native to the system, to schedule the code to be run each more at 8:00 am.
 I found setting up the Automator to be realitvely intuitive, however, there was a challenge that I believe needs to be emphasized:
-    - The Automator will not run the code if your computer goes to sleep or standby mode.
+* <strong>The Automator will not run the code if your computer goes to sleep or standby mode.</strong>

 You can change these settings, but I was only able to keep my laptop on so long as it was connected to a charger...something to keep in mind if you are to develop something similar.

 Thanks for sticking around!
 I appreciate you reading through how I've made a slight adjustment in the work that we do so to make a bigger impact on the clients we connect with.